Partially collapsed Davenport, Iowa building in "imminent danger" of complete collapse

 Her family told the station she'd called a relative to say she was stuck in the apartment, where she'd been hiding under a couch after the partial collapse, and rescuers saw her waving from an apartment window.

-The woman would be the ninth person pulled out of the building since the partial collapse, and more than a dozen others were escorted out of the building as they were "self evacuating" immediatelly after the partial collapse, Davenport Fire Chief Mike Carlsten said.
+She would be the ninth person pulled out of the building since the partial collapse, and more than a dozen others were escorted out of the building as they were "self evacuating" immediately after the partial collapse, Davenport Fire Chief Mike Carlsten said.

 The city added in the Monday night release that police were "working to make contact with and account for all individuals known to be residents in the building at the time of the collapse" but "there are unaccounted individuals that were residents of the property."